OpenLiberty/docs-playbook/README.md

 7. Repeat steps 5 and 6 for the [docs-generated repo](https://github.com/OpenLiberty/docs-generated/blob/vNext/antora.yml)

 8. Antora natively supports automatically redirecting to the latest version by replacing the latest numerical version number in the URL with 'latest'.
 However, you must update the doc-redirects properties file so that if a user manually types the latest numerical version into the URL they are redirected to the `latest` symbolic version.
-You can create these PRs by following the same procedure that is described in steps 4b-4d.
+You can create these PRs in your browser by following the same procedure that is described in steps 4c-4e.

    a.
 In the docs-playbook repo, update [the redirects file on `prod`](https://github.com/OpenLiberty/docs-playbook/blob/prod/doc-redirects.properties) so that `/docs/xx.0.0.x/*=/docs/latest/`, where `xx.0.0.x` is the version of the doc that is being released.